 Another scenic attraction that you can find in Berlin is the Reichstag.
-Though it got a major renovation in the 1990s after being severely damaged during WW2, it is now one of the iconic places that any traveler would want to visit in Berlin.
+Though it got a major renovation in the 1990s after being severely damaged during WW2, it is now one of the iconic places that any traveler would want to visit.
 It offers a glass dome that has views over the city and looks immensely majestic at night.
-You can dine on the rooftop, have a great view of the whole city of Berlin, and have the chance to walk around the German Parliament.
+You can dine on the rooftop, have a great view of the whole city, and have the chance to walk around the Parliament.

 You should visit Reichs during the daytime because the glass’s reflection inside it is not so great during night time.
 Entrance is free and you can stay for as long as you want.
-It is located just a short walk from the Brandenburg Gate, so if you visit Brandenburg Gate, you might as well not miss the chance of visiting the Reichstag in Berlin.
+It is located just a short walk from the Brandenburg Gate.

 Located at the heart of Port of Hamburg is the world’s largest model railway up to this date, the Miniatur Wunderland, which was inaugurated in 2001.
 It is an experience where Frederick Braun, one of the founders, came across a model shop and reminded him of his dream to build a model railway station that made Miniatur Wunderland rise into existence.
 What makes it more historic is its attention to detail in its construction.

 It is open all year round, but the best time to visit it is early in the morning or late afternoon to avoid large crowds.
 It is also advised to purchase tickets beforehand to avoid long queues at the counter.